staticvoidmain/notes/letting-go.md

 # Change Comes Slowly
 ## and sometimes not at all
 Not much to show for over a decade of service.
-After the dust settled, and all the features and bug fixes are tallied, nothing was ever **solved**, we just kept doing what we've always done, as all companies of sufficient size are wont to do.
+After the dust settled, and all the features and bug fixes are tallied, nothing was ever really **solved**.
+We just kept doing what we've always done, as all companies of sufficient size are wont to do.
 We didn't get better, or stronger, or faster, we just got bigger.
+That's the moral of the story: Nobody will change unless they have to.

 # Purge Yourself
-If you are the best, and everyone knows it, why would you stay?
+If you are the best, and everyone knows it, and you're miserable, then why would you stay?
 You are stagnating if you (like me) were insecure about looking elsewhere.
-If you (like me) think that your company has your best interest at heart, you clearly don't understand how business works.
+If you (like me) think that your company has your best interest at heart, then you clearly don't understand how business works.
+If you (like me) think you somehow "owe" the company something, you are perhaps the victim of mental abuse.
+Take the leap.
+It's probably the right choice.

-I've probably cost myself a ridiculous amount of money over the years due to my sick sense of duty to the place that gave me my start, and for what?
 It always ends.
 We aren't a family, we never were.
-What was I thinking?
+At best we were all just seeking shelter from the same storm, lucky to be alive.

 Don't be like me.
 Set a timer.
-Evict yourself after two years, or sooner if things go poorly.
+Evict yourself after two years, or sooner if you don't like the looks of things.
 The cache is no place for you.
 Move on.
+Be free.

 _Yours Smugly,_
 Ross